 Where to Look for Gluten in Your Salad

-- Salad dressings: Many bottled dressings contain gluten as a form of thickening.
-Some brands offer gluten free options but make sure to read labels as some of them do not clearly specify that they are gluten free.
-If you prepare a gluten free salads at home, you could make your own healthy salad dressing.
+Salad dressings: Many bottled dressings contain gluten as a form of thickening.
+Some brands offer gluten-free options but make sure to read labels as some of them do not clearly specify that they are gluten-free.
+If you prepare a gluten-free salad at home, you could make your own healthy salad dressing.

-Asian Winter Salad with Maple Ginger Chicken: This gluten free salad recipe is perfect for winter as the tender, hot chicken with maple ginger glaze adds a little warmth.
+Asian Winter Salad with Maple Ginger Chicken: A gluten-free salad recipe perfect for winter as the tender, hot chicken with maple ginger glaze adds a little warmth.

 Mediterranean Brown Rice Salad: You can serve this salad with lamb, pork or chicken for extra proteins or as a vegetarian side or main dish.
-This gluten free salad carries a delicious mixture of flavours from the creamy feta, cucumber and olives.
+This gluten-free salad carries a delicious mixture of flavors from the creamy feta, cucumber, and olives.

-This are some of our favorite gluten free pasta salads:
+These are some of our favorite gluten-free pasta salads:

 Parsley, Sundried Tomatoes And Red Pepper Pasta Salad: This vegetarian salad is perfect for any occasion, you can also serve it as a side dish with chicken or fish.